-D PD D PD D PD D PD Rtg Dif H L Rtg Dif H L Rtg Dif H L Rtg Dif H L 0-3 .50 .50 92-98 .63 .37 198-206 .76 .24 345-357 .89 .11 4-10 .51 .49 99-106 .64 .36 207-215 .77 .23 358-374 .90 .10 11-17 .52 .48 107-113 .65 .35 216-225 .78 .22 375-391 .91 .09 18-25 .53 .47 114-121 .66 .34 226-235 .79 .21 392-411 .92 .08 26-32 .54 .46 122-129 .67 .33 236-245 .80 .20 412-432 .93 .07 33-39 .55 .45 130-137 .68 .32 246-256 .81 .19 433-456 .94 .06 40-46 .56 .44 138-145 .69 .31 257-267 .82 .18 457-484 .95 .05 47-53 .57 .43 146-153 .70 .30 268-278 .83 .17 485-517 .96 .04 54-61 .58 .42 154-162 .71 .29 279-290 .84 .16 518-559 .97 .03 62-68 .59 .41 163-170 .72 .28 291-302 .85 .15 560-619 .98 .02 69-76 .60 .40 171-179 .73 .27 303-315 .86 .14 620-735 .99 .01 77-83 .61 .39 180-188 .74 .26 316-328 .87 .13 > 735 1.0 .00 84-91 .62 .38 189-197 .75 .25 329-344 .88 .12

-Determining the initial rating 'Ru' of a player.
-7.2

-If an unrated player has a standard rating at the beginning of a 7.2.1 rapid or blitz tournament, their standard rating is used for rating calculation.
-Such a player is considered to be rated, and 7.2.2 to 7.2.5 below do not apply.

-- 7.2.2 If an unrated player scores zero in their first event this score is disregarded.
-Otherwise, their rating is calculated using all their results as in 6.1.4. - 7.2.3 Ra is the average rating of the player's rated opponents. - 7.2.4 If the player scores 50%, then Ru = Ra.

-If they score more than 50%, then Ru = Ra + 20 for each half point scored over 50%.

-If they score less than 50%, then Ru = Ra + dp

-Ru is rounded to the nearest whole number.

-- 7.2.5 If an unrated player receives a published rating before a particular tournament in which they have played is rated, then they are rated as a rated player with their current rating, but in the rating of their opponents they are counted as an unrated player. - 7.3 Determining the rating change for a rated player - 7.3.1 For each game played against a rated player, determine the difference in rating between the player and their opponent, D.

-A difference in rating of more than 400 points shall be counted for rating purposes as though it were a difference of 400 points.
-In any tournament, a player may benefit from only one upgrade under this rule, for the game in which the rating difference is greatest.
+- 7.2 Determining the initial rating 'Ru' of a player. - 7.2.1 If an unrated player has a standard rating at the beginning of a rapid or blitz tournament, their standard rating is used for rating calculation.
+Such a player is considered to be rated, and 7.2.2 to 7.2.5 below do not apply. - 7.2.2 If an unrated player scores zero in their first event this score is disregarded.
+Otherwise, their rating is calculated using all their results as in 6.1.4. - 7.2.3 Ra is the average rating of the player's rated opponents plus two hypothetical opponents rated 1800.
+The result against these two hypothetical opponents is considered as a draw. - 7.2.4 Ru = Ra + dp Ru is rounded to the nearest whole number.
+The maximum initial rating is 2200. - 7.2.5 If an unrated player receives a published rating before a particular tournament in which they have played is rated, then they are rated as a rated player with their current rating, but in the rating of their opponents they are counted as an unrated player. - 7.3 Determining the rating change for a rated player - 7.3.1 For each game played against a rated player, determine the difference in rating between the player and their opponent, D. - A difference in rating of more than 400 points shall be counted for rating purposes as though it were a difference of 400 points.

-- 7.3.2 a) Use table 8.1.2 to determine the player's score probability PD for each game. - b) Delta R = score PD.
-For each game, the score is 1, 0.5 or 0. - c) Sigma Delta R = the sum of Delta Rs for a tournament or Rating Period. - d) Sigma Delta R x K = the Rating Change for a tournament or Rating Period. - 7.3.3 K is the development coefficient.

-K = 40 for a player new to the rating list until they have completed events least with 30 games.
-K = 20 as long as a player's rating remains under 2400.
-K = 10 once a player's published rating has reached 2400 and remains at that level subsequently, even if the rating drops below 2400.
-K = 40 for all players until the end of the year of their 18th birthday. remains under their rating If the number of games (n) for a player on any list for a rating period multiplied by K (as defined above) exceeds 700, then K shall be the largest whole number such that K x n does not exceed 700.

-7.3.4 The Rating Change for a Rating Period is rounded to the nearest whole number.
+- 7.3.2 a) Use table 7.1.2 to determine the player's score probability PD for each game. - b) Delta R = score PD.
+For each game, the score is 1, 0.5 or 0. - c) Sigma Delta R = the sum of Delta Rs for a tournament or Rating Period. - d) Sigma Delta R x K = the Rating Change for a tournament or Rating Period. - 7.3.3 K is the development coefficient. - K = 40 for a player new to the rating list until they have completed events with at least 30 games. - K = 20 as long as a player's rating remains under 2400. - K = 10 once a player's published rating has reached 2400 and remains at that level subsequently, even if the rating drops below 2400. - K = 40 for all players until the end of the year of their 18th birthday, as long as their rating remains under 2300. - If the number of games (n) for a player on any list for a rating period multiplied by K (as defined above) exceeds 700, then K shall be the largest whole number such that K x n does not exceed 700. - 7.3.4 The Rating Change for a Rating Period is rounded to the nearest whole number.
 0.5 is rounded away from zero.